SUN1031/SUN1031.github.io/about.md

 ### What drives me

 Among all parts of robotics, **vision** fascinates me the most.
-To give a machine eyes is to give it a relationship with reality- light, depth, noise, and uncertainty becoming information instead of obstacles.
+To give a machine eyes is to give it a relationship with reality— light, depth, noise, and uncertainty becoming information instead of obstacles.

 I enjoy the entire path from idea to movement: